flipacholas/Architecture-of-consoles/articles/nes.md

 #### A bit of context

 The CPU market in the late 70s and early 80s was quite diverse.
 If a company wanted to build an affordable microcomputer, the following options were available:
-- The **Intel 8080**: A popular CPU featured in the *Altair*, the first 'personal' computer.
+- The **Intel 8080**: a popular CPU featured in the *Altair*, the first 'personal' computer.
 It has an 8-bit data bus and a 16-bit address bus.
-- The **Zilog Z80**: An 'unofficial' version of the 8080 enhanced with more instructions, registers and internal components.
+- The **Zilog Z80**: an 'unofficial' version of the 8080 enhanced with more instructions, registers and internal components.
 It was sold at a cheaper price and could still execute 8080 programs.
 Amstrad and Sinclair (among others) chose this CPU.
-- The **Motorola 6800**: Another 8-bit CPU designed by Motorola, it contains a completely different instruction set.
+- The **Motorola 6800**: another 8-bit CPU designed by Motorola, it contains a completely different instruction set.
 Many do-it-yourself computer kits, synthesisers and all-in-one computers included the 6800.

 As if these options weren't enough, another company named **MOS** appeared on the market and offered a redesigned version of the 6800, the **6502**.
 While incompatible with the rest, the new chip was much *much* less expensive to produce and it was only a matter of time before the most famous computer makers (Commodore, Apple, Atari, Acorn and so forth) chose the 6502 to power their machines.

 Back in Japan, Nintendo needed something inexpensive but familiar to develop for, so they selected the 6502. **Ricoh**, their CPU supplier, successfully produced a 6502-compatible CPU.

-'How' Ricoh managed to clone it isn't clear to this day.
+*How* Ricoh managed to clone it isn't clear to this day.
 One would expect MOS to have licensed the chip design to Ricoh, but there are many contradictions to this:
-- Ricoh's and MOS' version feature the same layout, but Ricoh's one contain severed buses (disabling certain functions).
+- Ricoh's and MOS's version feature the same layout, but Ricoh's one contain severed buses (disabling certain functions).
 I go into more details later.
 - A document explicitly stating that MOS licensed the 6502 to Ricoh is yet to be found.
 - An article published in 2008 by Nikkei Trendy states that Ricoh licensed from Rockwell, an authorised chip manufacturer.
-Although, it's debatable whether a second source was able to provide IP to a third-party, at least with MOS' approval.
+Although it's debatable whether a second source was able to provide IP to a third-party, at least with MOS's approval.
 - It wouldn't be the first time Nintendo got away with circumventing IP rights, as *Ikegami Tsushinki v.
 Nintendo* ruled in Japan that Nintendo didn't own the code of the original Donkey Kong.

 #### Memory